 Even though the citizens of many countries such as Canada, USA and UK don’t need a Schengen visa for a short stay up to 90 days, it is advisable to purchase Schengen travel insurance.

 In any case, citizens of most countries would need a Schengen visa for a stay over 90 days and therefore, would be subject to European travel insurance requirements.

 Where can I purchase Schengen Travel Insurance?

 Schengen travel insurance can be purchased from many different places, including many websites.
 However, we recommend Insubuy Schengen Visa Insurance.
 They have been providing Schengen travel insurance since the time the requirements came into existence in 2003.
 On insubuy.com, you can easily get instant quotes from multiple products, compare plans side by side, and make an instant purchase online.
 You can also download your visa letter instantly and take it to the consulate.
-For any questions you have, Insubuy’s U.S. based licensed agents are available at toll-free +1 (866) INSUBUY, seven days a week.
+For any questions you have, Insubuy’s U.S. based licensed agents are available toll-free at +1 (866) INSUBUY.
 For those calling from outside the US, they can be reached at +1 (972) 985-4400.
 You can also connect with them via WhatsApp at +1 (972) 795-1123 or chat on their website.

 Insubuy can provide Schengen travel insurance for visitors or tourists on a visitor visa, business travelers on a business visa, students on a student visa, or even group travel insurance for groups of travelers such as organized groups.

 You can confidently purchase Schengen travel insurance from Insubuy knowing that they are the experts in their field and that the plans available meet the Schengen visa insurance requirements.
 If your visa is rejected, you will receive a full refund provided the request is made before the effective date of the policy along with proof that your Schengen visa was rejected.

 What does Europe Travel Insurance typically cover?